fbpx

 What Should You Expect When Taking Accutane?

-Timeline of Effects
+Timeline of Effects and the Chance of Accutane Purge

-In the first two weeks, your skin’s oiliness will start to decrease.
-Before your first month of treatment ends, you may experience the “Accutane purge.”
+In the first 2 weeks, your skin will start to feel less oily.
+Before your first month of treatment ends, you may experience a paradoxical acne flare, termed colloquially as “Accutane purge.”
 Skin purging looks like acne exacerbation.
 That is why you hear some Accutane patients saying, “It gets worse before it gets better.”
-But this is when the pilosebaceous units shed abnormal cells and replace them with better ones.

 After 1-3 months, you should see your skin becoming clearer.
 From 4 months onwards, isotretinoin will continue to block acne formation.
-The usual duration of therapy is 4-6 months.
+The usual duration of therapy is 4-8 months.

 Potential Side Effects